 Yes.
-The Capital Area MPO's policy board has been renamed the "Executive Board" as of April 16, 2014, which must consist of a member from a governing board (e.g. City Council, Board of Commissioners, etc.).
-The NC Board of Transportation members must represent Highway Divisions 4, 5 and 6.
+The Capital Area MPO's policy board has been renamed the "Executive Board" as of April 16, 2014, and representatives of each member government must be a member of that agency's governing board (e.g. City Council, Board of Commissioners, etc.).
+The NC Board of Transportation members represent Highway Divisions 4, 5 and 6.
 There are a total of 29 Executive Board members representing local governments, Board of Transportation members, GoTriangle, and the non-voting membership of the NC Turnpike Authority, and Federal Highway Administration's (FHWA) Division Administrator.